alephdao/transcribe_telegram/README.md

-# Transcribe Telegram
+# Audio Note Transcriber Telegram Bot

 A Telegram bot that transcribes voice messages and audio files using Google's Generative AI.
 It's free to run.
-I have it hosted on AWS EC2 but you could host it wherever you want.
+I have it hosted on AWS EC2 so you'll see AWS setup in the code.
+You could host it wherever you want.

 ## Features